 Skip to main content

-How to I set a different Voicemail Greeting depending on what day and time a call received?
-I want it to be a different greeting that will provide an emergency phone number if the call is received after regular hours.
+How do I set a different voicemail greeting depending on the day and time a call is received?
+I want it to play a different greeting that provides an emergency phone number if the call comes in after regular business hours.

 you most likely need to use custom rules.
 Can give you a detailed answer if you provide the following info: